Rozi19/alx_html_css/html_basic/README.md

-base_index.html:- contian a DOCTYPE
+base_index.html:- contian a DOCTYPE, a head: with a title, a body.
-                          a head:
-                          with a title
-                          a body